 - University of Fashion

-- The University of Fashion contains a treasure trove of tutorials and resources for students.
+- Username: College of DuPage Temp Password: Fashionista The University of Fashion contains a treasure trove of tutorials and resources for students.
 It contains detailed video tutorials on drawing, draping, pattern making, garment construction, and also has downloadable materials like select patterns and croquis.
 The lessons are scaffolded in Beginner, Intermediate, and Advanced categories.

-Use database to locate journal, magazine, newspaper or specialized articles.
+Use databases to locate journal, magazine, newspaper or specialized articles.
 You can also use databases to find images.
-You can use your COD Library card to download articles and images from off-campus.
+You will need your COD Library card to access these resources from off-campus.

 Databases are organized collections of information that you can search on a variety of fields, like title and author's name. iTunes is a database and so is Amazon.
 Even your contacts list in your phone is a type of mini database.
 The Library has databases of articles from newspapers, magazines and journals.
 We also have databases of streaming videos, music and e-books.
 The difference between our databases and iTunes or Amazon is that our stuff is free for you to use.
 You can browse the library's databases here: http://codlrc.org/databases